QryptInc/qrypt-security-quickstarts-cpp/README_END2END_TEST.md

 **Remarks:** This tutorial demonstrates the steps to setup and run end-to-end tests manually.
 However, we note that a [docker version](demo/README.md) that automates these steps in a docker environment is also available.

-## Prerequisite (on both Alice's and Bob's hosts)
+## Prerequisites (on both Alice's and Bob's hosts)
-Go through [Quickstarts guide](https://docs.qrypt.com/sdk/quickstarts/cpp/keygendistributed/) and make sure that the qrypt token is ready.
+- Go through [Quickstarts guide](https://docs.qrypt.com/sdk/quickstarts/cpp/keygendistributed/) to setup SDK and folders.
+- Make sure that the qrypt token is ready.
 ```
 $ echo $QRYPT_TOKEN
 ```